buggregator/laravel-app/README.md

 ### 2. Fake SMTP server for catching mail

 Debugger also is an email testing tool that makes it super easy to install and configure a local email server (Like [MailHog](https://github.com/mailhog/MailHog)).
-Debugger sets up a fake SMTP server and you can configure your preferred web applications to use RayServer’s SMTP server to send and receive emails.
+Debugger sets up a fake SMTP server and you can configure your preferred web applications to use Debugger’s SMTP server to send and receive emails.
 For instance, you can configure a local WordPress site to use Debugger for email deliveries.

 **Example**
 ```